nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens AddressBook application
+1. User opens ClickConnect application
 2. User requests to add a new contact
-3. AddressBook displays a success message after the new contact is successfully added
+3. ClickConnect displays a success message after the new contact is successfully added
 4. Use case ends

 **Extensions**

 * 2a.
 User does not know what to type to add a contact
     * 2a1.
-AddressBook guides the user to the help section where instructions can be found
+ClickConnect guides the user to the help section where instructions can be found
     * Use case resumes
 * 2b.
 User enters an invalid command
     * 2b1.
-AddressBook alerts the user that the command is invalid and displays the correct format
+ClickConnect alerts the user that the command is invalid and displays the correct format
     * Use case resumes
 * 2c.
-User tries to add a contact that already exists in the address book
+User tries to add a contact that already exists in ClickConnect
     * 2c1.
-AddressBook alerts the user that a user with that name and details already exists
+ClickConnect alerts the user that a user with that name and details already exists
     * 2c1.
-AddressBook provides possible solutions (use different details if the contact name is the same)
+ClickConnect provides possible solutions (use different details if the contact name is the same)
     * Use case resumes

 **Use case**: UC04 - Display all contacts